-37 Stagecoach (2023).
+&lt;sup>38 Stagecoach (2023).
 Routes updated across Cambridgeshire and Bedfordshire.
 4th June 2023 Service Update.

-- levels38.
-It is expected that there are other services which are currently marginally viable which will be at risk in future if no support can be found. - 6.6 Through longer hours, new services, new destinations and cheaper fares, the bus network would be transformed to be a viable alternative to the car, so that people can depend on it for their day to day needs.
-For those without access to cars, it would widen opportunities to education, healthcare, employment, leisure, shopping or visiting family and friends. - 6.7 Separately, the Cambridgeshire and Peterborough Combined Authority (CPCA) is considering options for bus reform through enhanced partnership or franchising models, on which an update is expected in Autumn.
-The Making Connections and bus reform proposals are independent of one another, but there are clear potential synergies if they are both taken forward.
+- 8.6 Through longer hours, new services, new destinations and cheaper fares, the bus network would be transformed to be a viable alternative to the car, so that people can depend on it for their day to day needs.
+For those without access to cars, it would widen opportunities to education, healthcare, employment, leisure, shopping or visiting family and friends. - 8.7 Separately, the Cambridgeshire and Peterborough Combined Authority (CPCA) is considering options for bus reform through enhanced partnership or franchising models, on which an update is expected in Autumn.
+The Making Connections and bus reform proposals are independent of one another, but there would be clear potential synergies if they were both taken forward.
 An STZ would offer a substantial flow of revenues to allow the CPCA to invest in growing the network.
-Enhanced Partnership or franchising models offer the opportunity to maximise the value of that investment by improving passenger outcomes through measures such as integrated ticketing and information and potentially better planning and timing of the network to meet social need. - 6.8 The reduction in the sale of the Sustainable Travel Zone described above means that less net revenue would be available for investment in bus and sustainable travel improvements.
-These two elements have been assumed to scale down proportionately with the overall reduction of income. - 6.9 With less overall net revenue there will be difficult decisions to be made about the relative proportion of expenditure on fare subsidy compared with provision of additional services, where fare subsidy was a relatively large proportion of the total planned expenditure in the consultation package both in the short and long term.
+Enhanced Partnership or franchising models offer the opportunity to maximise the value of that investment by improving passenger outcomes through measures such as integrated ticketing and information and potentially better planning and timing of the network to meet social need. - 8.8 The reduction in the sale of the Sustainable Travel Zone described above means that less net revenue would be available for investment in bus and sustainable travel improvements.
+These two elements have been assumed to scale down proportionately with the overall reduction of income. - 8.9 With less overall net revenue there will be difficult decisions to be made about the relative proportion of expenditure on fare subsidy compared with provision of additional services, where fare subsidy was a relatively large proportion of the total planned expenditure in the consultation package both in the short and long term.